Ivalpe/PlatformGame_Development/README.md

 - **Enemies**:
   - Two types of enemies: ground-based and flying.
   - Pathfinding system for both enemy types to chase the player.
-  - Enemies feature dynamic movement for a more alive game world.

 - **Environment**:
   - Fully interactive levels with precise collision detection.